IrynaUkr/mars-rover/README.md

 The lower-left coordinate of the Plateau is (0,0) Rover can't move beyond of the border

-When the rover moves we need to check the border of the Plateau.
-????
-Possibly there are several rovers in the Plateau... in that case we need to check if the Plateau position is available

 ### The Mars Rover class impl Rover
 Mars Rover depends on:
 * Plateau(rover needs borders' data)